johnnynunez/XiaomiGaming/README.md

 Wifi Intel <br />
 ## Credits

+-[dizhenhuoshan](https://github.com/dizhenhuoshan/XiaoMiGaming-8th-Hackintosh) He has the laptop and his EFI.
+It brings solutions that I have not been able to fix

 - [stevezhengshiqi](https://github.com/stevezhengshiqi) He is a good developer.
 I'm learning a lot about how to patch problems.
 Thanks for PCIList.aml and more.
 - [dggomes](https://github.com/dggomes) Nvidia Drivers Installation.